-The implementation of retirement benefit changes in this proposal is subject to the condition imposed by applicable County retirement laws under Government Code sections 31644.1 et. seq. and 31676.17 et. seq. which require that such changes may only be implemented when such retirement benefit changes for active general or safety members represented by the Association are able to be implemented by the County for all active County general or safety members, respectively.
+The implementation of retirement benefit changes in this proposal is subject to the condition imposed by applicable County retirement laws under Government Code sections 31644.1 et. seq. and 31676.17 et. seq. which require that such changes may only be implemented when such retirement benefit changes for active general or safety members represented by the Association are implemented for all active County general or safety members, respectively.